SerjoPepper/bot-brother/README.md

 ```

 ### Keyboard answers
-When you want to handle text answer from your keyboard, use follow code:
+When you want to handle text answer from your keyboard, use following code:
 ```js
 bot.command('command1')
 .invoke(function (ctx) {